Skip to main content

 Open Match Specific

 You can configure the endpoints for the various Open Match backend services, but you should generally let Redwood configure these for you.
-Primarily, the main configuration variables you can specify are the scoring weights:
+Below we go into more detail about configuring the match function that is used for Open Match.

 ticketing: